TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 The constant editor
 ===================

-..  versionchanged:: 12.0
-    The TypoScript management tools are now found in backend module :guilabel:`Site Management > TypoScript`.
-It was formerly found in "Page > Template".

 It's possible to add comments in TypoScript.
 Comments are always ignored by the parser when the TypoScript is processed.
 But the backend module :guilabel:`Site Management > TypoScript`